alexawesomecode/mv-bubblesort-project/README.md

 # Mv-bubblesort-project

-this project implements a bubble sort algorithm for sorting arrays in Ruby
+This project implements a bubble sort algorithm for sorting arrays in Ruby

 # Technologies